ajo01/canvasToPDF/README.md

 ## Testing

 To verify the CanvasToPDF api is working as expected, you can run the automated tests in the jasmine-tests folder.
+The tests are implemented using WebViewer's loadCanvas method, thus converting the blob that is returned by the CanvasToPDF api into a canvas.
+The data URL of each test case's annotation was stored to form regression tests.

 To check that the npm package is working as expected, you can open live server and go to npm/test-folder in the browser.
 A PDF download should occur immediately with the expected vector appearance.
 The code responsible for the actual drawing is in the script.js under npm/test-folder.
 Modifying the draw command will change the annotation drawn the CanvasToPDF api in the live server for test-folder.

 Example of modified draw function in script.js: